 Suffering a burn injury can be a life-changing experience for the victim.
 As an injury attorney we know minor burns do not usually require a hospitalization, more severe burn injuries not only call for an occasionally lengthy stay in a trauma center, but they may also require extensive post-release care.

 Experts & Statistics

 - Common injuries.
 As noted by the American Burn Association (ABA), there are an estimated annual 450,000 emergency room visits related to burn injuries.
 Hospitalizations related to this type of injury have reached 40,000 each year.

 - 3,400 Annual deaths.
 The organization reveals that each year there are 2,550 deaths in house fires, 300 deaths due to vehicle fires, 400 deaths related to electricity contact or hot objects and 150 fatalities due to smoke inhalation.

 - High survival rate.
 Between 2002 and 2011, the average survival rate of those suffering burn injuries sat at 96.1 percent.
 Depending on the severity of the burns, these patients may face extensive follow-up care regimens.

 - Work-related burns are up.
 The Burn Survivor Resource Center explains that the number of deaths related to burns suffered at the workplace is actually doubling.
 Between 2009 and 2010, the number reached a new high that had not been seen since 2003.

 - Children are a high-risk group.
 Each year, more than 600 children under the age of 14 die in fires.
 Another 47,000 suffer treatable injuries.

-If you or a loved one has been the victim of a burn injury, there are specific legal rights that you must protect.
 Contact us today for more information on your rights, available legal remedies and the protections available to you today.